 Thinking back on this, a wry smile steals across my face.
 No, not about the death and dying part, but the part about where she was sitting when the accident happened.

-Within a few days, we would be having a closed-casket funeral for her, but that morning 22 years ago, none of us knew how different our lives would be within a few short hours.
-One of my best friends would be gone and my whole world would start to unravel at the seams.
+Within a few days, we would be having a closed-casket funeral for her.
+My best friend would be gone and my whole world would start to unravel at the seams, wildly spinning out of control for years to come.

 Looking back, I can remember how she winced in the bright sunlight and was a bit unsteady on her feet.
 I now know it was because of the alcohol she had been consuming.
 There were so many things I didn't know about her, but I knew the important things.